 The Sale of Immovable Property (Specific Performance) Law of 2011 addresses various flaws in the old law.
 It also extends the time available to deposit the contract after the date of the contract's signing from two months to six.
-The new law also provides for a window of six months after the date on which it came into force (29 July 2011) to deposit any contracts which had not been deposited in the past with the Land Registry.
-This will extend protection to purchasers who had already purchased but failed to lodge their contracts.
-The new law also provides a mechanism for dealing with mortgages already burdening the property and new provisions enabling purchasers to assign their contract in favour of banking institutions to act as security for loans.
+The law also provides a mechanism for dealing with mortgages already burdening the property and new provisions enabling purchasers to assign their contract in favour of banking institutions to act as security for loans.

-The following key features of the new law intend to address the practical (and particularly planning and construction) issues that have led to delay in issuing title deeds:
+The following key features of the law address the practical (and particularly planning and construction) issues that have led to delay in issuing title deeds:

 - Minor deviations from planning requirements will no longer be an obstacle to the issuing of an updated title deed.
 A certificate of registration can be issued for a building with certain minor irregularities.
 However, these irregularities must be recorded on the title deed. - Updated title deeds can be issued, despite irregularities, provided that an application is submitted to the building control authority (which may be the municipality or the District Office of the Ministry of Interior) together with an accurate description of the building and any irregularities that may appear, in comparison to the building or the planning permit issued. - The issuing of a title deed with reservations does not render the relevant building legal.
-Any irregularities must be dealt with to the satisfaction of the relevant authority (the building control authority, the relevant Planning Authority and the Department of Land and Surveys) within a reasonable time after a title deed has been issued. - The owner of the development, the architect and the supervising engineer must: - inform the building control authority, within specified time limits, of the building's completion and first use; and - disclose any alterations which do not conform with approved plans and conditions attached to building permits. - The right to initiate the necessary procedures for the legalisation of the development or for the issuing of updated title deeds (which was formerly limited to the owner of the property) is extended to the purchaser and to the relevant competent
+Any irregularities must be dealt with to the satisfaction of the relevant authority (the building control authority, the relevant planning authority and the Department of Lands and Surveys) within a reasonable time after a title deed has been issued. - The owner of the development, the architect and the supervising engineer must: - inform the building control authority, within specified time limits, of the building's completion and first use; and